smallwat3r/shhh/README.md

 Make sure you have `make`, `docker` and `docker-compose` installed on your machine.

+The application will use the development env variables from [/environments/docker.dev](https://github.com/smallwat3r/shhh/blob/master/environments/docker.dev).

 #### Docker

 From the root of the repository, run